 You may have an ulcer

 If you feel pain in your stomach and often find yourself reaching for antacids after eating, you should be evaluated for an ulcer or damage to your stomach lining.
 “Frequently, people with ulcers have dyspepsia or upper abdominal pain, with discomfort moving to the left or right of the abdomen or sometimes to the back,” Dr. Ramdhaney says.
 “These symptoms may get worse after eating with increased belching, feeling of fullness, nausea, vomiting, or inability to tolerate meals with high-fat content.”
 Although some ulcers don’t cause any symptoms, if you have signs of an ulcer you should see your doctor before complications—such as vomiting blood or what looks like coffee grounds, passing black or reddish stool, sudden abdominal pain and bloating, and sometimes weight loss—occur.

 You have a stomach bug

-Sudden, short episodes of diarrhea may be a symptom of food poisoning or a bout of "stomach flu."
-Here's how to tell the difference.
-"When loose stools—an increase in the frequency, volume, and consistency of stool—happens acutely, it can be the sign of an infection of the gastrointestinal tract," Dr. Ramdhaney says.
-"These include viral infections such as norovirus, rotavirus, or adenovirus; bacterial infections, more commonly Salmonella, Campylobacter, Escherichia coli, Shigella or Clostridium difficile; or protozoa infection [with a parasite, eww!] such as Giardia."
-Bacterial or parasitic infections can be treated with medication, but you'll probably have to ride out a viral bug.
-Here are the many medical reasons why you shouldn't ignore heartburn.
+Sudden, short episodes of diarrhea may be a symptom of food poisoning or a bout of stomach flu.
+“When loose stools—an increase in the frequency, volume, and consistency of stool—happens acutely, it can be the sign of an infection of the gastrointestinal tract,” Dr. Ramdhaney says.
+“These include viral infections such as norovirus, rotavirus, or adenovirus; bacterial infections, more commonly Salmonella, Campylobacter, Escherichia coli, Shigella or Clostridium difficile; or protozoa infection [with a parasite, eww!] such as Giardia.”
+Bacterial or parasitic infections can be treated with medication, but you’ll probably have to ride out a viral bug.

 You’re allergic to something